dennisreimann/ioctocat/DEVELOPMENT.md

         git clone git://github.com/dennisreimann/ioctocat.git
         cd ioctocat

+  * Run the bootstrap shell script:

+        ./bootstrap.sh

+    This does the following things you can otherwise do manually:

-  * Install the submodules:
+      * Install the submodules

-        git submodule update --init

       * Install the dependencies

-        pod install

-  * Create the `iOctocatAPI.plist` file by copying the sample:
+      * Create the `iOctocatAPI.plist` file by copying the sample

-        cp iOctocatAPI{.sample,}.plist

-  * Create the `HockeySDK.plist` file by copying the sample:
+      * Create the `HockeySDK.plist` file by copying the sample

-        cp HockeySDK{.sample,}.plist

   * Open the project in Xcode